Teams, tales and tips – a guide to the local game

 De Kater is mobbed for big football nights, though by day it’s more brasserie than bar.
 Just across the square by the church, the Latin-tinged Copa Cabana is, again, more food-focused than booze-fuelled but can turn a trick or two after dark.

-Prime spot for football watching is Café de Pimpelaar, an FC Twente haunt that screens away games.
+Close by, Café de Pimpelaar is an FC Twente haunt that screens away games.
 If you’re up for that, this should probably be your pub of choice, with framed shirts mounted in a wooden interior, boozy regulars and plenty of outdoor seating.
+Note the Twente-branded tabletops.

 Alongside, Proeflokaal België is also in thrall to the round-ball game, Trappist and fruit varieties among the 100 beers on offer.